YY-TMU/DIPAN/README.md

 # DIPAN

 ## Description
-DIPAN searches for neoantigens derived from intronic polyadenylation events found in tumor transcriptomes.
-We show that the neoantigens could be presented by the MHC I complex using mass spectrometry data.
+DIPAN is designed to identify neoantigens originating from intronic polyadenylation (IPA) events detected in tumor transcriptomes.
+These IPA-derived neoantigens have the potential to be presented by the MHC I complex and detected using mass spectrometry data.

 ## Installation
-This pipeline includes both Python and Bash scripts.
-A conda virtual environment can be created using the provided `environment.yaml` file.
+DIPAN incorporates Python and Bash scripts.
+To set up the required environment, use the provided `environment.yaml` file to create a conda virtual environment.

 1. Clone the repository:
 ```